IBM/rpg-genai-data/docs/pages/send_RPG_code.md

 ## Anyone Who is Contributing Has Access

 If you generously want to let anyone contribute to this project, you can follow the steps outlined in the [pull request section](pages/pull_request.md)

 ## RPG Code That Is Already Open Source

 If you have an existing public repository with a permissive license, list it in the file:
 <https://github.com/AIforIBMi/rpg-genai-data/blob/main/src/repos_for_training.md>

+## Caveat

+Unfortunately we are unable to use plain RPG source to finetune the AI directly at this early point.
+We hope that after gathering sufficient source we will be able to use plain source in later stages.